 As with other projects, extend this one in a unique and creative way.
-Name the result "glitter.c".
+Name the result glitter.c (do not modify the other files).
 There are all sorts of ways to make this more interesting --- one idea is to change the simulation so that instead of a rectangle, the cardboard is cut into the shape of a C or an F. Another is to use animation (either ASCII art or using SDL) to illustrate the simulation graphically.
 Even better -- come up with your own unique idea.